garrett-sutton/garrett-sutton.github.io/_drafts/bogus.md

 for Idaho to hit up Brundage Mountain and Bogus
 Basin (subject of this post) to take advantage of free lift tickets as part of the Mount Bohemia season pass.
-Bogus is a pretty big resort with a decent variety of terrain - wide open groomers, some steeps, moguls, and technical terrain.
+Bogus is a pretty big resort with a decent variety of terrain-wide open groomers, some steeps, moguls, and technical terrain.
 It's located just North of Boise, Idaho.
 We had a nice day of skiing when we were there, albeit a bit warm for most of it.